South Central Junior & Senior High School

-South Central Junior & Senior High School is a public high school serving the students of Laconia and Elizabeth and the surrounding townships.
+South Central Jr/Sr High School is a public high school serving the students of Laconia and Elizabeth and the surrounding townships.

 About

-The school is built adjacent to South Central Elementary School, in south central Harrison County.
+The school is built adjacent to South Central Elementary School, in south central Harrison County, Indiana, United States.
 The school had 432 students enrolled during the 2007–2008 school year.
-During the 2007–2008 school year the school was staffed by 25 teachers and 4 administrators.
+During the 2007–2008 school year, the school was staffed by 25 teachers and four administrators.
 The school has a 96% graduation rate.